GinoGalotti/improv/privacy.md

 ## Facebook Comments

 You can read more about it on [their website](https://www.facebook.com/about/privacy/).
 We use Facebook as our provider for comments on the site.
 You can always block the facebook cookie using many plugins or just simply [following this guide](https://www.wired.co.uk/article/how-to-disable-facebook-cookies).

+## MailChimp

+I am using Mailchimp for mail listing.
+In line with GDPR, you can request to be deleted from the mailing list at any point through MailChimp ubsubscribe option (on every email) or by sending an email to me@ginogalotti.com.
+By clicking below to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing.
+[Learn more about Mailchimp's privacy practices here.](https://mailchimp.com/legal/)